George Albert Guertin: Bishop of Manchester

 After the war, the U.S. Government began a push to "Americanize" schools by making English the language of instruction.
 Guertin approved a State of New Hampshire plan to institute this policy in schools operated by the diocese.
 However, this plan caused deep anger among French Canadians in the diocese trying to preserve their cultural heritage.

 In November 1922, Guertin attempted to mediate a labor dispute in Manchester between the workers at textile mills run by Amoskeag Manufacturing Company and its management.
-However, company management turned down Guertin's proposal.
+However, company management turned down Guertin's proposal.In September 1930, Guertin issued a decree stating that Catholic parents in the diocese must send their children to Catholic schools or be denied absolution.

-In September 1930, Guertin issued a degree stating that Catholic parents in the diocese must send their children to Catholic schools or be denied absolution.
+Death

 George Guertin died from diabetes in Morristown, New Jersey at the Psychiatric Institute on August 6, 1931, at age 62.